9-12 Sea Turtle Strandings

-- The sea turtle hospital was created in order to put healthy sea turtles back into the ocean so that they can contribute to sea turtle populations.
+- The South Carolina Aquarium Sea Turtle Care Center was created in order to put healthy sea turtles back into the ocean so that they can contribute to sea turtle populations.

 Sea Turtles are reptiles.
 They have a top shell called the carapace and a bottom shell called the plastron.
 Sea turtles have a shell for protection, but they cannot pull their limbs inside.
 Along with their shell, their large size helps protect them from most predators once they are adults.
 The front legs are flippers shaped and help to propel the turtle in the water.
 The back legs are used mainly as rudders for steering.